SMTG-Bham/aiida-user-addons/README.md

 ## Usage

 Custom workflows are registered as entry points, so `WorkflowFactory('vaspu.relax')` will load the relaxation workflow.
-Check the outputs of `verdi plugin list aiida.workflows` to see the workflows avaliable.
+Check the outputs of `verdi plugin list aiida.workflows` to see the workflows available.

+Example notebooks can be found in the `examples` folder.